DFHack/dfhack/README.rst

    Throw all useless kids into a pit :)
 ``zone nick donttouchme``
    Nicknames all units in the current default zone or cage to 'donttouchme'.
 Mostly intended to be used for special pastures or cages which are not marked as rooms you want to protect from autobutcher.
+``zone tocages count 50 own tame male not grazer`` Stuff up to 50 owned tame male animals who are not grazers into cages built on the current default zone.

 autonestbox
 ===========
 Assigns unpastured female egg-layers to nestbox zones.
 Requires that you create pen/pasture zones above nestboxes.
 If the pen is bigger than 1x1 the nestbox must be in the top left corner.
 Only 1 unit will be assigned per pen, regardless of the size.
 The age of the units is currently not checked, most birds grow up quite fast.
 Egglayers who are also grazers will be ignored, since confining them to a 1x1 pasture is not a good idea.
 When called without options autonestbox will instantly run once.